CodeFromAnywhere/openapi-chat-completion/README.md

 Explore:

-- button 'new' on top
+- 🟠 button 'new' on top --> **must open clean slate**
-- top 5 recent conversations are at the top with "show more" to see all .
+- recent conversations are at the top
-- facilitate openapi info
+- render openapi info
 - the last openapi is the most prevalent one.
 - search through openapis